You are not alone. We're here to help.

 We created our free private Warrior Mom™ Forum in partnership with the company Smart Patients for those moms that don’t yet feel comfortable asking questions, commenting or otherwise talking in public about what they’re going through.
 Don’t have a support group near you?
 We’ll bring the support group to you.
 Click here to join in.

-Get Daily Hope, a one-of-a-kind daily email service created specifically to provide daily support for pregnant and new moms with perinatal mood and anxiety disorders.
-Get a message in your inbox Monday through Friday for a full year from Postpartum Progress founder Katherine Stone.
+Get Daily Hope, a one-of-a-kind FREE daily email service created specifically to provide daily support for pregnant and new moms with perinatal mood and anxiety disorders.
+Get a message of encouragement and understanding in your inbox Monday through Friday for a full year from Postpartum Progress founder Katherine Stone.
 This service was created in partnership with Hopeful Publishing.

 Need some musical inspiration?
 Check out the Postpartum Progress Warrior Moms Playlist on Spotify.
 It’s free to join Spotify — just sign up — and you can then follow our list.
 It was compiled by moms who’ve had perinatal mood and anxiety disorders to help their sisters climb out of the darkness, and it features two hours of music, featuring everything from pop, gospel and country to reggae and rock.
 You may not like every song, but you’re sure to find some music here that will help you get through the struggle.
 If you don’t have access to Spotify, you can find the list of songs here so that you can create your own playlist on any streaming music service.

 Photo credit: © viperagp – Fotolia.com, © Serg Nvns – Fotolia.com